-I recently overheard two guys who’d scaled Kilimanjaro, run Class VI rapids on the New River, and rested their heads on the most expensive pillows in Paris agree that, of all their travel journalism adventures, none was as much fun as the Tupelo Elvis Festival in Mississippi.
-Turns out Tupelo is one of the best places on earth.
+I recently overheard two guys who’d scaled Kilimanjaro, run Class VI rapids on the New River, and rested their heads on the most expensive pillows in Paris agree that none of their adventures was as much fun as the Tupelo Elvis Festival.
+Turns out Tupelo, Mississippi is one of the best places on earth.

-From my research, Elvis Presley fans who have been to the Heartbreak Hotel, Sun Studios or to Graceland (The King’s private mansion) among the many attractions in Memphis, Tennessee, ain’t seen nothing yet.
-You just have to show up at the Elvis Festival in Presley’s birthplace of Tupelo in and meet thousands of Elvis impersonators and diehard fans from around the world.
-The festival is celebrating its 21st anniversary in 2019.
+Elvis Presley fans who have been to the Heartbreak Hotel, Sun Studios or to Graceland (The King’s private mansion) among the many attractions in Memphis, Tennessee, ain’t seen nothing yet.

-The annual event in Tupelo is always held the first weekend of June.
-It attracts as many fans and aging groupies as it does professional and amateur impersonators (about 300 registered as we go to press), who compete to perform in the nightly Elvis Tribute Artist concerts.
+Head to Tupelo for the annual event, always held the first weekend of June.
+It attracts as many fans and aging groupies as it does professional and amateur impersonators.
+Hundreds register to compete to perform in the nightly Elvis Tribute Artist concerts.
 On Sunday morning, there’s a popular Gospel Music concert.

 The biggest competition is the preliminary round for the Ultimate Elvis Tribute Artist Contest, a.k.a.
-The Ultimate ETA in Tupelo.
-Although preliminary rounds of Elvis Presley impersonators are judged in venues around the world (there are preliminary rounds in Branson, the U.K. and several other fan sites) for months leading up to the “Ultimate,” the preliminary round held in Tupelo carries the most emotional significance.
+The Ultimate ETA.
+Winning a preliminary round is a prerequisite and they are judged in venues around the world.
+For example, there are preliminary rounds in Branson, the U.K. and several other fan sites for months leading up to the “Ultimate.”
+The preliminary round held in Tupelo, however, carries the most emotional significance.

-Shimmy forward to The Ultimate ETA.
-This international competition is held at Graceland in Memphis, during Elvis Week each August.
+Shimmy forward to The Ultimate ETA in August.
+This international competition is held at Graceland in Memphis, during Elvis Week.
 Judges pick the impersonator or tribute artist who’s best at Elvis’ 3 S’s: style, stage wear and stage presence.
 Contestants who have won the preliminaries around the world vie for the $20,000 Grand Prize and glory of adoring fans.
-In 2012, a gentleman from England actually won.

 With 65,000 Facebook fans of the Tupelo contest, who’s to argue who is The King?